UCB-CyberSecurity-Cohort5/elk-stack-project-mdmd62378/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+  - A Load balancer protects the network's integrity through the process of allocating incoming traffic over our network Webservers.
+The importance of such a feature on a Load Balancer is that we avert a shutdown so that our network constantly remains available.

+  - A Jump Box allows remote access to only authorized users through a channel of preselected restrictions to preserve network security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system of the VMs on the network and system metrics.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+  - Filebeat: Filebeat is a data shipper that I used for monitoring purposes on my webservers to detect any changes that occurred to the Filesystem of my Virtual Machines.

+  - Metricbeat: Metricbeat is a data shipper that I used for monitoring purposes on my webservers to detect any changes that occurred to the system metrics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.